apify/crawlee/docs/api/Snapshotter.md

 Creates snapshots of system resources at given intervals and marks the resource as either overloaded or not during the last interval.
 Keeps a history of the snapshots.
 It tracks the following resources: Memory, EventLoop and CPU.
-The class is used by the {@linkcode AutoscaledPool} class.
+The class is used by the [`AutoscaledPool`](autoscaledpool) class.

 There are differences in behavior when running locally and on the Apify platform, but those differences are handled internally by the class and do not affect its interface.

-Memory becomes overloaded if its current use exceeds the `minFreeMemoryRatio` option.
+Memory becomes overloaded if its current use exceeds the `maxUsedMemoryRatio` option.
 It's computed using the total memory available to the container when running on the Apify platform and a quarter of total system memory when running locally.
-Use of total memory may be overridden by using the `maxBlockedRatio` option.
+Max total memory may be overridden by using the `APIFY_MEMORY_MBYTES` environment variable.

 Event loop becomes overloaded if it slows down by more than the `maxBlockedMillis` option.